enyojs/ares-project/KNOWN-BUGS.md

 ## Translation

 [ENYO-3875 When minified, forced language is not used (loaded to late...)](https://enyojs.atlassian.net/browse/ENYO-3875)

-Symptom: Ares under its minified form does not apply the forced language value to select the right translations resources.
-It uses the navigator's language as value to determine the tranlation to apply
+Symptom: Ares under its minified form does not use the forced language value to select the right translations resources.
+It uses the navigator's language as value to determine the tranlation to apply.
+But in dev-mode, it works well.

+Workaround: Non-english translation resources have been deactivated by commenting their content.

 ## Designer